 Most agile developers write a lot of unit tests, and test driven development creates even more tests (both of which create better quality code).
 So measuring a developer’s productivity by the number of tests they create must be good!

 Actually, the observer effect kills this one dead.
 Telling a developer that they’ll be measured on the number of tests they write ensures they’ll create many tests with no respect to the quality of those tests.
-Our goal is not to ship tests, our goal is to ship working code.
-I’ll take fewer, better tests rather than more crappy tests any day.

 Once again the observer effect makes this a bad metric.
 If a developer knows they’re being individually graded on their performance and also knows that they only get credit for the things they specifically work on, then they’re actively discouraged from contributing to the group.
 The developer is placed in a very un-agile situation of competing with their team rather than contributing to it.